domdechiera/zerodaily/data/blog/2025-04-18-oracle-cloud-credentials-leak-cisa-guidance.md

 2. **Audit source code, infrastructure-as-code, automation scripts, and configuration files** for hardcoded or embedded credentials.
 Replace these with secure authentication methods supported by centralized secret management.
 3. **Monitor authentication logs** for anomalous activity, particularly involving privileged, service, or federated accounts.
 Assess whether API keys or shared accounts may be linked to affected identities.
 4. **Enforce phishing-resistant multi-factor authentication (MFA)** for all user and administrator accounts wherever feasible.
-5. **Report incidents or suspicious activity** to CISA’s 24/7 Operations Center at Report@cisa.gov or (888) 282-0870.
+5. **Report incidents or suspicious activity** to CISA’s 24/7 Operations Center

 #### For Individual Users